 Our financing receivables consist of three mortgage loan portfolio segments: commercial mortgage loans, agricultural mortgage loans and residential mortgage loans.
 Our commercial mortgage loan portfolio consists of loans with an outstanding principal balance of \$3.6 billion as of December 31, 2022 and 2021.
 This portfolio consists of mortgage loans collateralized by the related properties and is diversified as to property type, location and loan size.
-Our mortgage lending policies establish limits on the amount that can be loaned to one borrower and other criteria to attempt to reduce the risk of default.
+Our mortgage leans portfolio consists of loans with an outstanding principal balance of \$3.6 billion as of December 31, 2022 and 2021.
+This portfolio consists of mortgage loans collateralized by the related properties and is diversified as to property type, location and loan size.
+Our mortgage leaning policies establish limits on the amount that can be loaned to one borrower and other criteria to attempt to reduce the risk of default.
 Our agricultural mortgage loan portfolio consists of loans with an outstanding principal balance of \$567.6 million and \$408.1 million as of December 31, 2022 and 2021, respectively.
 These loans are collateralized by agricultural land and are diversified as to location within the United States.
 Our residential mortgage loan portfolio consists of loans with an outstanding principal balance of \$2.8 billion and \$1.7 billion as of December 31, 2022 and 2021, respectively.
 These loans are collateralized by the related properties and are diversified as to location within the United States.
 Mortgage loans on real estate are generally reported at cost adjusted for amortization of premiums and accrual of discounts, computed using the interest method and net of valuation allowances.

 At December 31, 2022 and 2021, the largest principal amount outstanding for any single commercial mortgage loan was \$83.3 million and \$81.5 million, respectively, and the average loan size was \$5.8 million and \$5.3 million, respectively.
 In addition, the average loan-to-value ratio for commercial and agricultural mortgage loans combined was 51.4% and 52.3% at December 31, 2022 and 2021, respectively, based upon the underwriting and appraisal at the time the loan was made.
 This loan-to-value ratio is indicative of our conservative underwriting policies and practices for originating mortgage loans and may not be indicative of collateral values at the current reporting date.
 Our current practice is to only obtain market value appraisals of the underlying collateral at the inception of the loan unless we identify indicators of impairment in our ongoing analysis of the portfolio, in which case, we either calculate a value of the collateral using a capitalization method or obtain a third party appraisal of the underlying collateral.
-The commercial mortgage loan portfolio is summarized by geographic region and property type in Note 4 - Mortgage Loans on Real Estate of our audited consolidated financial statements of this Form 10-K, which is incorporated by reference in this Item 7.
+The commercial mortgage loan portfolio is summarized by geographic region and property type in Note 4 - Mortgage Loans on Real Estate of our audited consolidated financial statements of this document, which is incorporated by reference in this Item 7.